neuefische/wd-flipped-classroom-curriculum/sessions/agile-workflow-and-user-stories/README.md

 ### User story

-Defining a expected user value for our product, **user stories** allows us to define requirements and tasks to be followed by the team.
+Defining an expected user value for our product, **user stories** allow us to define requirements and tasks to be followed by the team.

 - [ ] Goal: You need a reason for the user, why he/she might need the feature.
-The reason shall never be 'because its possible.
+The reason shall never be 'because it's possible'.

 The structure is fix:

 ```
 **Value proposition**

-- As a User ...
-(User, Author, logged in User...)
+- As a user ... (user, author, logged in user...)
 - I want to ...
 - in order to ...
 ```